OVD-Kinegram-AG/emrtd-connector-sdk-ios/Example/README.md

 - Saves last used values using `@AppStorage`
 - Visual feedback for validation status
 - Clear error messages

+Tip: In `ConnectorViewModel.swift`, see the commented lines near the `validate()` call for how to use automatic PACE selection with `documentType` and `issuingCountry`.

 ## Running the Example